plainsquirrel/strapi-plugin-lexical/README.md

 - The URL follows the format:
   `strapi://collectionName/documentId`

-  This ensures that even if a page’s slug changes, links remain valid.
+  This ensures that even if a page's slug changes, links remain valid.

 #### Rendering Strapi media and links